AcidBurnHen/pycroner/README.md

 reloaded automatically so updates take effect without restarting.

 Output from each job is streamed with a colored prefix containing the job id, and if fanned out, the fanout numeric id is attached.

+##  Hooks
+Hooks allow specific schedule executions that are not possible with regular cron expressions

+List of available hooks:
+- on_start
+- on_exit

+More hooks are being considered, and if you find a use case for a new hook you may open a PR or a discussion.

+###  Startup and Shutdown Hooks

+Jobs scheduled with `on_start` run once immediately when the runner boots.

+Jobs scheduled with `on_exit` run once when the process is shutting down.
+The runner registers handlers for `SIGINT` and `SIGTERM` and also uses `atexit` to ensure shutdown hooks are executed on normal program termination.